MCFpy/mcf/docs/source/getting_started.rst

     results["iate_data_df"]

-Please refer to the documentation of the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method for a detailed description of the contents of the results dictionary.
+Please refer to the documentation of the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method for a more detailed description of the contents of the results dictionary.

 Post-estimation